jollyroger/debian-buildbot/docs/tutorial/firstrun.rst

 You've got a taste now, but you're probably curious for more.
 Let's step it up a little in the second tutorial by changing the configuration and doing an actual build.
-Continue on to :ref:`quick-tour-label`
+Continue on to :ref:`quick-tour-label`.